 I hear my couples in a 50/50 marriage start to boast about their own accomplishments at the expense of their spouse.
 The focus then becomes about boosting themselves up instead of their spouse or the marriage as a whole.

-The result turns into the one spouse becoming envious or jealous of what the other spouse has.
+The result turns into one spouse becoming envious of what the other spouse has.

 It is not rude, it is not self-seeking, it is not easily angered

 Marriages that have chosen or find themselves in a 50/50 mindset continue to fall down the path further away from love.

 After the bragging and envy, they start being rude towards one another.
 “If you would be better with your money, you’d be able to take a vacation too.”
 “If you weren’t so lazy, you’d be able to get all your chores done too.”

 At this point emotions are high and a 50/50 marriage only focuses on themselves.
 The focus becomes hurting the spouse more than the spouse is hurting you.
 It turns into a desire to win the fight.
 They forget that it also means their spouse has to lose.

 That old saying for kids, sticks and stones may break my bones but words will never hurt me?
 It’s a terrible lie when it comes to marriages.
 (And pretty much anytime really!)
 Words from spouses hurt.
 Bad.
 We are talking about the person who has vowed to love you and cherish you.

 Because of the wounds 50/50 marriages receive, they hold on to them.
 And unfortunately they fester and continually get brought up.
 Over and over.

 Over the years of being a therapist I have heard so many stories of situations that have festered and corroded marriages.
 And I’m not talking about big situations like affairs, gambling, or substances.